openebs-archive/openebs-docs/docs/installation.md

 ---

 OpenEBS is tested on various platforms.
-Refer to the platform versions and associated special instructions [here](/docs/next/supportedplatforms.html).
+Refer to the platform versions and associated special instructions [here](/docs/next/supportedplatforms.html)

 On an existing Kubernetes cluster, as a cluster administrator, you can install OpenEBS in the following two ways.

 1. Using (stable/OpenEBS) [helm charts](/docs/next/installation.html#install-openebs-using-helm-charts)
 2. Using OpenEBS operator through [kubectl](/docs/next/installation.html#install-openebs-using-kubectl)

-**Note:** Currently OpenEBS version 0.7 is supported only via the [OpenEBS operator/kubectl](/docs/next/installation.html#install-openebs-using-kubectl) and [OpenEBS helm Charts](/docs/next/installation.html#install-openebs-using-openebs-helm-charts) .The steps for both methods are explained below.
+**Note:** Currently OpenEBS version 0.7 is supported only via the [OpenEBS operator/kubectl](/docs/next/installation.html#install-openebs-using-kubectl) and [OpenEBS helm Charts](/docs/next/installation.html#install-openebs-using-openebs-helm-charts).
+The steps for both methods are explained below.

 <a name="helm"></a>